 6.5.2.2 Minimum requirements

-The ACLR is defined with a square filter of bandwidth equal to the transmission bandwidth configuration of the transmitted signal (BWConfig) centred on the assigned channel frequency and a filter centred on the adjacent channel frequency according to the tables below.The ACLR shall be higher than the value specified in table 6.5.2.2-1 for repeater type 1-C for DL and UL for Wide Area class
+The ACLR is defined with a square filter of bandwidth equal to the transmission bandwidth configuration of the transmitted signal (BWConfig) centred on the assigned channel frequency and a filter centred on the adjacent channel frequency according to the tables below.

 For repeater type 1-C nominal repeater channel bandwidth is calculated as min(100MHz, BWpassband).
+If this bandwidth is not defined for BS channel bandwidth for the operating band, nominal channel bandwidth shall be defined as the widest channel bandwidth for the operating band which is narrower than BWpassband.

-For repeater type 1-C for DL and for UL for WA class, the ACLR (CACLR) absolute minimum requirements in table 6.5.2.2-2, 6.5.2.2-5 or the ACLR (CACLR) limits in table 6.5.2.2-1, 6.5.2.2-3 or 6.5.2.2-4, whichever is less stringent, shall apply for each antenna connector.
+For repeater type 1-C for DL (all repeater classes) and for UL for WA class, either the ACLR (CACLR) absolute minimum requirements in table 6.5.2.2-2, 6.5.2.2-5 or else the relevant the ACLR (CACLR) limits in table 6.5.2.2-1, 6.5.2.2-3 or 6.5.2.2-4, whichever is less stringent, shall apply for each antenna connector.
+For UL for LA class, the ACLR (CACLR) limits in table 6.5.2.2-1a, 6.5.2.2-3 or 6.5.2.2-4a shall apply.

 For Band n41 and n90 operation in Japan, absolute ACLR limits shall be applied to the sum of the absolute ACLR power over all antenna connectors for repeater type 1-C.

-Table 6.5.2.2-1: Repeater type 1-C ACLR limit for DL and for UL for Wide Area class
+Table 6.5.2.2-1: Repeater type 1-C ACLR limit for DL (all repeater classes) and for UL for Wide Area class